pacse/PEM/README.md

 # PEM
-This is a repository dedicated to the creation path of a custom encryption method
+This is a repository dedicated to the creation path of a custom encryption method.
+Credits:
+Enigma Implemtation heavily based off Coding Cassowary's Coding the Enigma machine series: https://www.youtube.com/watch?v=sbm2dmkmqgQ